stereolabs/zed-sdk/tutorials/tutorial 4 - positional tracking/README.md

 return 0;
 ```

-And this is it!<br/>
 You can now use the ZED as an inside-out positional tracker.
-A good use case is to use the ZED with a VR headset: Take a look at the unity plug-in if you want to go more deeply in a ZED/VR headset combination.

-You can also move on to the next tutorial to learn how to use the spatial mapping module.
+You can also read on the next tutorial to learn how to use Spatial Mapping.

-*You can find the complete source code of this sample in main.cpp located in the same folder*